-Veterans are over-represented in the homeless population, with one out of every four homeless men having served our country.
-The U.S. Department of Housing and Urban Development (HUD) estimates that 62,619 veterans are homeless on any given night.
-Over the course of a year, approximately twice that many experience homelessness.
-Only 7% of the general population can claim veteran status, but nearly 13% of the homeless adult population are veterans.
+Veterans are disproportionately represented within the homeless community, with one in every four homeless men having a military service background.
+According to estimates from the U.S. Department of Housing and Urban Development (HUD), approximately 62,619 veterans are homeless on any given night.
+Over the course of a year, roughly double that number experience homelessness.
+While only 7% of the general population can claim veteran status, nearly 13% of the homeless adult population are veterans.

-Why are veterans homeless in such great numbers?
-In addition to the complex set of factors influencing all homelessness – extreme shortage of affordable housing, livable income and access to health care – a large number of displaced and at-risk veterans live with lingering effects of post-traumatic stress disorder (PTSD) and chemical dependency, which are compounded by a lack of family and social support networks.
-Additionally, military occupations and training are not always transferable to the civilian workforce, placing some veterans at a disadvantage when competing for employment.
+Why do veterans experience homelessness in such substantial numbers?
+This issue stems from a multifaceted combination of factors that contribute to homelessness overall, including a severe shortage of affordable housing, insufficient income, and limited access to healthcare.
+In the case of veterans, these challenges are further compounded by the enduring effects of post-traumatic stress disorder (PTSD) and substance dependency, often exacerbated by the absence of family and social support networks.
+Furthermore, military skills and training do not always seamlessly transition to civilian employment, putting some veterans at a disadvantage when competing for jobs.

-While all HSI projects have been home to many veterans over the years, Kenmore Hall, HSI's largest project, recently began its Veteran Initiative to serve more of those who have served us all.
+While all HSI projects have provided shelter to many veterans over the years, Kenmore Hall, HSI's largest initiative, has recently launched its Veteran Initiative, aiming to better serve those who have selflessly served our nation.

 HSI is home to more than 115